*updated December 2019

 Bear in mind that you will have to travel to Indonesia on your own expense for the interview, so if you don’t have the financial means to do so, maybe wait to apply until you do.
 On that note there is also a training bond of 2500 USD if you get accepted.

 It is mentioned on a view sites on the internet already, but the interview process consists of 4 basic sections: Pre-Interview, Tests, Sim and Interview with a Panel of management.

-Pre-interview: English and personality test over the internet from home.
+Pre-interview: English and personality test over the internet from home, this costs USD 150.

 Tests: math, compass, basic aviation knowledge, C208B knowledge

 Sim: basic IFR sim test, on a C172 G1000 sim. (link to G1000 trainer app at the bottom)